thin-edge/thin-edge.io/docs/src/references/mqtt-topics.md

 ## Thin Edge JSON MQTT Topics

-To send the Thin Edge JSON measurements to a supported IoT cloud, the device should publish the measurements on **tedge/measurements** topic.
+To send the Thin Edge JSON measurements to a supported IoT cloud, the device should publish a message to the **measurements** topic.
 Internally the tedge-mapper will consume the measurements from this topic, translates and send them to the cloud that the device has been connected to by the `tedge connect` command.

 ## Cumulocity MQTT Topics